kammitama5/kammitama5.github.io/_posts/2017-5-23-Tuesday-May-23rd.md

 ## A concept -> Parsers

 - So a parser could be depth-first in terms of its parsing.
-This means it would traverse from the bottom of the tree and make its way upwards, when evaluating operations
+This means it would traverse from the bottom of the tree and make its way upwards, when evaluating operations.

+- Two common terms are backtracking (see my [N-Queens post](https://kammitama5.github.io/Sunday-May-14th/)) and [Recursive Descent](https://en.wikipedia.org/wiki/Recursive_descent_parser) parsing.

   ![parseme](/images/parseme.png)

 - It's interesting to think of how a compiler evaluates not just strings, but numbers and in what order.
+I think that languages such as Racket, Lisp and Clojure are particularly helpful when thinking about this sort of stuff.

 ## Got into